EeroKokkonen/HiveOs-watchdog/README.md

 sudo apt install python3.8-venv
 ```

-Now all should be fine.
+Now all should be ready.

 ## Configure HiveOS-watchdog <ins>before</ins> installation
 If you are not already inside HiveOs-watchdog folder type: